hubertkaszuba/STFacebookDisp/README.md

 GND -> GND
 ADC1 -> V0 (HD44780)

+Hook a USB Micro cable to the STM32F407VG Discovery board.
+The device should be show up as a Virtual Com Port.
+Now you can use Facebook API to login into Facebook, then you should get first notification.
+Use 'User' button to show it, and use K0 and K1 buttons to switch between lastest notifications.

 ## How to compile
 <b>Facebook Displayer:</b> There is no need to change anything in source code.
 <b>STM32F407VG Project:</b>